 As an opera conductor, he has conducted Philip Glass’ The Fall of the House of Usher in Potsdam and a new production of Sergei Prokofiev’s War and Peace for Cologne Opera.
 In 2020, he plans to conduct Oper Frankfurt’s festive production of Humperdinck’s Hansel und Gretel.

-Michael Sanderling is passionate about working with young musicians.
+One of Michael Sanderling’s passions is working with young musicians.
 He teaches at the University of Music and Performing Arts in Frankfurt/Main, and regularly works with the Bundesjugendorchester (National Youth Orchestra of Germany), the Young Philharmonic Orchestra Jerusalem Weimar, the Junge Deutsche Philharmonie and the Schleswig-Holstein-Festivalorchester.
 From 2003 to 2013, he was the Principal Conductor of the Deutsche Streicherphilharmonie.